tedneward/Azgaarnoth/Creatures/Extraplanar/Genies.md

 >___
 >***Elemental Demise.*** If the djinni dies, its body disintegrates into a warm breeze, leaving behind only equipment the djinni was wearing or carrying.
 >
->***Innate Spellcasting.*** The djinni's innate spellcasting ability is Charisma (spell save DC 17, +9 to hit with spell attacks).
-It can innately cast the following spells, requiring no material components:
->
->At will: detect evil and good, detect magic, thunderwave
->
->3/day each: create food and water (can create wine instead of water) , tongues, wind walk
->
->1/day each: conjure elemental (air elemental only), creation, gaseous form, invisibility, major image, plane shift
->
 >#### Actions
 >***Multiattack.*** The djinni makes three scimitar attacks.
 >